 - Try out the Swedish-designed Humble Brush*.
 Their Bamboo handles are ergonomically shaped, and the row of nylon bristles has a gentle curve to help reach the far corners.
 They have a choice of colours and are available in soft, medium and child size, so there’s something for all the family.
 The company operate a ‘One Brush, Two Smiles’ scheme, so when you buy a brush, the Humble Smile Foundation provide oral care for children in need.
 I bought one for Joe, but on his first use a bristle came off and lodged in the back of his throat, which was an unpleasant experience to say the least.
 However, the Humble brush company lived up to their name, sending four replacement brushes and some toothpaste by way of an apology.
 I would definitely use their brushes again, but Joe is unconvinced.

-- Hydro Phil bamboo brushes have a stylish modern design, with a chunky cylindrical handle, a narrow ‘neck’ and a flat row of nylon bristles.
+- Hydro Phil bamboo brushes have a stylish modern design, with a chunky cylindrical handle, a narrow ‘neck’ and a flat row of bristles made using castor oil.
 They also have a choice of soft or medium, and a childrens brush which was perfect for my three year old.
 The company are water neutral and all the products packaging is plastic-free.
 You can even buy a matching ceramic stand and bamboo travel case.
 Hydro Phil are sold in the UK by A Fine Choice (their website is well worth a visit for a great range of plastic-free products).

 - Welsh company Bristle offer a bamboo toothbrush subscription service, so you can have a brand new bamboo brush posted to you every 1-3 months!
 They even give advice on recycling your brush: “Our toothbrush handles are made of 100% biodegradable bamboo.
 But first, you need to remove the bristles!
 This is so so important, but so so easy to do!
 Just grab a pair of pliers or tweezers, pluck them out and pop them in the bin.
 Then the handle can be popped into the compost or garden waste bin!
-Easy!”
+Easy!”.
+Joe subscribed, but sadly the brush only lasted a few days before fraying.
+We’ve been promised a replacement (and one for me to try) so will let you know how it turns out!

 Plastic Free Options